Jim Ratcliffe wants to buy Manchester United, "if the club is for sale"

 Ratcliffe, who co-founded British chemical company Ineos in 1998, released the following statement through a spokesperson, publicly prodding the Glazer family that he would welcome the opportunity to talk to them about a potential takeover.

-“If the club is for sale, Jim is definitely a potential buyer.”
+“If the club is for sale, Jim is definitely a potential buyer,” the statement said.

 [ MORE: 10 things we learned in the Premier League: Week 2 ]